Protecting your trade mark

 Warning - unofficial register/services

-As a trade mark owner, you may be sent unsolicited documents from companies that offer, for a fee, to register your trade mark information for the implied purpose of protecting trade mark rights.
+As a trade mark owner you may receive correspondence from companies that offer, for a fee, to register your trade mark information for the implied purpose of protecting trade mark rights.
+These companies are not associated with us and have no official or governmental authority.
+The service they offer does not provide official trade mark registration or trade mark rights in Australia or any other country.

 These companies send documents resembling invoices to trade mark owners that offer 'entry' of trade mark details in an annual publication.
 They are usually sent after the trade mark details have been advertised in the Australian Official Journal.